But I'm a Cheerleader

-But I'm a Cheerleader is a 1999 American black comedy romantic teen film directed by Jamie Babbit in her feature directorial debut and written by Brian Wayne Peterson.
+But I'm a Cheerleader is a 1999 American satirical teen romantic comedy film directed by Jamie Babbit in her feature directorial debut and written by Brian Wayne Peterson.
 Natasha Lyonne stars as Megan Bloomfield, a high school cheerleader whose parents send her to a residential in-patient conversion therapy camp to "cure" her lesbianism.
-The supporting cast includes Clea DuVall, Cathy Moriarty, RuPaul, and Melanie Lynskey.
-The film, which has developed a cult following, is noted for its satirical style and is generally considered to be one of the best LGBT films ever made.
+At camp, Megan realizes that she is indeed a lesbian and, despite the "therapy", comes to embrace her sexuality.
+The supporting cast includes Clea DuVall, RuPaul, and Cathy Moriarty.